-Deductive Reasoning vs. Inductive ReasoningPeople often confuse the definitions of inductive and abductive reasoning with deductive reasoning.
-These three types of reasoning are all part of logical reasoning.
+People often confuse inductive and abductive reasoning with deductive reasoning.
+These three types of reasoning all fall under the umbrella of logical reasoning.
 As explained above, deductive reasoning or deduction is a method in which one applies a certain rule given by a statement or argument to reach specific conclusions.
 In contrast, inductive reasoning or induction is when a given statement or a set of repetitive occurrences help one define or identify a certain rule.
-In summary:

-Deduction: A rule or general principle leads to a specific conclusion.
+Deduction: a rule or general principle leads to a specific conclusion.

-Induction: A specific example, or a set of repetitive occurrences lead to a rule or a general principle.
+Induction: a specific example, or a set of repetitive occurrences, lead to a rule or a general principle.

 Abductive reasoning, on the other hand, is similar to inductive reasoning in the sense that conclusions are based on probabilities.
 In abductive reasoning, it is presumed that the most plausible conclusion is the correct one.

-SyllogismsSyllogisms are one of the most popular and common forms of deductive reasoning tests.
-A syllogism is a certain form of argument that consists of a major premise, a minor premise and a logical conclusion.
-Using syllogisms is considered a good way to ensure validity when testing deductive reasoning.
+Syllogisms are one of the most popular and common forms of deductive reasoning tests.
+A syllogism is a certain form of argument that consists of a major premise, a minor premise, and a logical conclusion.
+Using syllogisms is considered a good way to ensure validity when assessing deductive reasoning.

-Major premise: All plants are photosynthetic
+Major premise: All plants are photosynthetic.

-Minor premise: Algae are plants
+Minor premise: Algae are plants.

-Conclusion: Algae are photosynthetic
+Conclusion: Algae are photosynthetic.

-Test content + who is likely to sit the testSome questions in a deductive reasoning test may be verbal while others may require numerical calculations.
-You would either receive questions in the syllogism format displayed above, or in a story format.
-This type of reasoning is commonly required in many different fields of work that require decision-making.
-Candidates applying for roles in industries such as Science and IT, Engineering, Software Development and Technical Design may be asked to take deductive reasoning tests as part of the assessment process.
+Some questions on a deductive reasoning test may be presented verbally, while others may require numerical calculations.
+You will either receive questions in the syllogism format displayed above or in a story format.
+Deductive reasoning is commonly required in the many different fields of work that require decision-making.
+Candidates applying for roles in industries such as Science and IT, Engineering, Software Development, and Technical Design may be asked to take a deductive reasoning test as part of the assessment process.

-SHL deductive reasoning testSHL, the world's leader in talent assessments for employers, also use deductive reasoning tests in their assessments.
-Here at JobTestPrep, we have been preparing candidates for SHL's tests for years, and our verbal practice packs include deductive reasoning questions as well.
+CEB's SHL, the world leader in talent assessments for employers, also uses deductive reasoning tests in its assessments.
+For years, JobTestPrep has been preparing candidates for SHL's tests.
+In fact, our verbal practice packs also include deductive reasoning questions.

-Prepare in AdvanceDeductive reasoning tests measure your ability to make logical arguments and come up with sound conclusions based on given data as well as identifying flaws in a given piece of information.
-These abilities are extremely important at work and employers will be keeping a close eye on the results of these tests.
-In order to perform well, practice is essential.
-Becoming familiar with the structure of the test brings confidence, which in turn brings about improved test performance.
-We made sure to include popular deductive reasoning tests in our verbal reasoning practice packs.
+Deductive reasoning tests measure your ability to make logical arguments and form sound conclusions.
+These abilities are extremely important at work, and employers will be keeping a close eye on the results of your test.
+To perform well on deductive reasoning tests, practice is essential.
+Becoming familiar with the structure of the test brings confidence, which in turn results in improved test performance.
+To ensure your success, JobTestPrep has made sure to include popular deductive reasoning tests in its verbal reasoning practice packs.